 Stop erosion on slopes and hillsides with groundcovers.
 The plants' dense root systems will form a spongelike layer beneath the soil that absorbs excess rainfall or irrigation.
 In shady locations, use groundcovers such as Ajuga, lamium, Pachysandra, or ivy.
 For exposed sunny spots, try ornamental grass, sedum, nepeta, or liriope.
 In this sloping backyard, woolly thyme and creeping Jenny were tucked around stepping stones and boulders for color and erosion control.

 Let It Drain

-When you build a new patio, try to avoid paving the area with concrete.
+When you build a new patio in a xeriscape backyard, try to avoid paving the area with concrete.
 A concrete patio may be cheaper and faster to install, but it's not absorbent and any rain that falls will drain away quickly, possibly eroding nearby areas.
-Instead, create a more beautiful space with stepping-stones that also allow rainfall to seep into the ground between them.
+Instead, create a more beautiful space with stepping stones that also allow rainfall to seep into the ground between them.
 Whenever it rains in this backyard, the stone patio channels water to where it does the most good: into the soil.